waynodiablo/Oystercard/pills/postgres_draft.md

 `psql`

-At first it can happen that you don't have a database named after your username (you will see a messags along the lines `database "gypsydave5" does not exist`).
-Let's create that database for you so that you can loging without having to specify which one:
+At first it can happen that you don't have a database named after your username (you will see a message along the lines `database "gypsydave5" does not exist`).
+Let's create that database for you so that you can log in without having to specify which one:

 `psql postgres`